araqueheinz/React/README.md

 ```
 - debug-session with redux dev tools: `http://localhost:3000?debug_session=asdf`
 - Redux-Forms: As of March 22 2019, the maintainer of Redux Form seems to have accidentally rolled back to an extremely out of date version: https://github.com/erikras/redux-form/releases.
 To work around this, we need to install a specific version which is the latest known good release: `npm i redux-form@8.1.0`
+- JSON Server: `npm i json-server`
+- Axios: `npm i axios`
+- Redux Thunk: `npm i redux-thunk`
+- Lodash: `npm i lodash` we are using a function called `mapKeys()` that takes 2 arguments.
+An array and Id and it returns an object with the id.